ChainAgnostic/namespaces/algorand/caip10.md

 ## Rationale

 Algorand addresses are canonically represented as 58-character long strings, written in all-upper-case.
-They are independent of the network in which they are used.
+Account addresses are independent of the network in which they are used, and should be prefixed by the chainID of mainnet when stored in CAIP-10 format unless another chainID is significant in context (i.e. in a chainID-specific transaction).
 Addresses are derived from a base32-encoding of a 32-byte key followed by a 4-byte checksum.
 The base32 padding (`=`) is dropped.

 Algorand accounts, smart contracts, and logic signatures all share the same address format.
 They differ in how the 32-byte key is computed: